Eclipse (Big Love): Plot

 Bill Henrickson (Bill Paxton) starts experiencing weird dreams, wherein he is haunted by an unseen force.
 Later, he is visited at his Home Plus store by a representative of Juniper Creek's United Effort Brotherhood, warning him that he plans to audit him.
 Don (Joel McKinnon Miller) is scared that Roman (Harry Dean Stanton) could ruin their lives, but Bill remains calmed over the situation.

 Nicki (Chloë Sevigny) goes on a shopping spree, alerting her credit card companies.
 She is then entrusted by Barbara (Jeanne Tripplehorn) to watch her kids when Barbara has to work.
 She in turn decides to pass the task to Margie (Ginnifer Goodwin) as she deals with the companies.
 Margie is unable to keep up with the kids, and ruins Barbara's daughter Tancy's beauty pageant.
 Nicki meets up with Roman, who was informed of her credit card.
 He offers to pay half her debts if she can provide some information about Bill's store, although Nicki claims he never discusses it with her.

 After talking with Heather (Tina Majorino), Sarah (Amanda Seyfried) asks Barbara about her family's polygamy's history.
 Barbara reveals that Roman took ownership of Juniper Creek after kicking the other owner out, and is responsible for Bill's family's poverty.
 Later, Sarah decides to leave with her friend Donna (Lyndsy Fonseca) to a party, although Heather refuses to accompany her.
-As Donna makes out with a boy, Sarah gets intoxicated and falls into the grass.
+As Donna makes out with a boy (Ricky Ullman), Sarah gets intoxicated and falls into the grass.
 To her surprise, Heather shows up and takes her home.

 Nicki discovers that her debts now exceed $60,000, and gets into a heated argument with Margie and Barbara over their roles in their lives.
 Bill takes Ben (Douglas Smith) on a hunting trip with Don and his son.
 As they finish their trip, a lone wolf approaches them.
 When the wolf is getting closer to Ben, Bill shoots him.
 Back home, Bill finds relief after finally facing his own dream, deciding that he needs to fight back against Roman.